In this article

 However, they can last longer in some people.
 How long they last depend on the severity of withdrawal symptoms, ranging from mild to life-threatening.

 Sometimes mild night sweats do not have an underlying cause and are nothing to worry about.
 Frequent and severe night sweats, though, may be caused by an underlying health condition.

 They can be a side effect of taking certain medications or menopause.
 Autoimmune diseases, cancer (such as lymphoma), and infections can also trigger severe night sweats.
 It is best to seek medical advice if you are concerned.

 Sweating is not necessarily a sign of alcoholism.
 Several factors outside of alcohol consumption can cause sweating.

 No. Sweating doesn't help your body rid itself of alcohol any faster.
 Alcohol is broken down in the liver.
 Therefore, sweating doesn’t help you become less intoxicated.

 Hot flashes are typically related to menopause.
 These flashes are sudden feelings of extreme body heat that can occur during the day or night.

 Night sweats are different from hot flashes because they only occur while sleeping.
-They also result in severe perspiration, often soaking your bedding and clothes (to the point where you have to change them).
+They also result in severe perspiration, often soaking your bedding and clothes to the point where you must change them.